soportebteam/trustos/source/trust.md

 #### GET  -   `/trust/assetId/history`

-Gets all trust point history in the system for a specific asset
+Gets all trust point history in the system for a specific asset.

 <u>*Input*</u>
-- `assetid` :  `<string>` Identifier of the asset for which the trust point is made
+- `assetid` :  `<string>` Identifier of the asset for which the trust point is made.

 <u>*Output*</u>
 - `trustpoint`    :  `<json>`